headjamcreative/craft-rex/README.md

         composer require headjamcreative/craft-rex

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft REX.

-## Craft REX Overview

--Insert text here-

-## Configuring Craft REX

--Insert text here-

-## Using Craft REX

--Insert text here-

-## Craft REX Roadmap

-Some things to do, and ideas for potential features:

-* Release it

 Brought to you by [Ben Norman](https://www.headjam.com.au)